ncatlab/nlab-content/pages/5/8/3/8/8385/content.md

 where $f_*$ is the restriction of $(-)\circ f$ to sheaves.
 =--

-For the classical definition of morphisms of sites, using representably-flat functors, this appears for instance as ([Johnstone, lemma C2.3.3, cor.
-C2.3.4](#Johnstone)).
-We give the proof in this special case; for the general case see ([Shulman](#Shulman)).
+For the classical definition of morphisms of sites, using representably-flat functors, this appears for instance as [Johnstone, lemma C2.3.3, cor.
+C2.3.4](#Johnstone).
+We give the proof in this special case; for the general case see [Shulman 2012](#Shulman).

 +-- {: .proof}
 ###### Proof